bmehder/sveltekit-get-cats/README.md

 - Exhaustive pattern matching
 - Or building small, explicit state machines in UI apps

-...this project is meant to be a readable starting point.
+…this project is meant to be a readable starting point.

-By making state transitions exhaustively typed and side effects explicit, the codebase is structured to encourage experimentation and confident change without fear of breaking hidden behavior (aka, "fearless refactoring").
+By making state transitions exhaustively typed and side effects explicit, the codebase is structured to encourage experimentation and confident change without fear of breaking hidden behavior (“fearless refactoring”).